MOPAC-DS/mopac-ds.github.io/_team/daniel-hammocks.md

 weight: 3
 ---

-(Hopefully) about to complete a PhD in Applied Data Science at UCL's Department of Security & Crime Science.
-My research, in collaboration with Greater Manchester Police, focuses on developing automated methods to identify new emerging methods of perpetration from free-text crime reports.
-I have also worked on various data science projects in the policing sector, using techniques such as computer vision, natural language processing, spatio-temporal analysis, and predictive modelling. ​
+(Hopefully) about to complete a PhD in Applied Data Science focusing on developing automated methods to identify new emerging methods of perpetration from free-text crime reports.
  ​
 Languages: Python, R, Julia, MATLAB, SQL, (JavaScript/PHP)